ashishbaipalli23/OnlineCourierServices/README.md

 ## 🔧 Features

-- Customer registration and login
+- User registration and login (Customer, Admin, Delivery Agent)
-- Courier booking with dynamic cost calculation
+- Courier booking with dynamic cost and delivery date calculation
-- Payment system and payment history
+- Secure payment system with payment history
-- Delivery tracking for customers
+- Real-time delivery tracking for customers
-- Delivery history for delivery agents
+- Delivery history and performance stats for delivery agents
-- Review system (submit/view reviews for completed orders)
+- Review system (submit and view reviews for completed orders)
-- Admin panel for managing users and couriers
+- Admin panel for managing users, couriers, and payments

 ---